Getting Along With Chuck Cornish

 Chuck Cornish, SSS International 793, c.
 1969

 Other than his three singles, I find that, in the late 1950’s and early 1960’s, Cornish co-wrote a number of tunes with standout collaborators on the Crescent City scene, such as Dave Bartholomew, Adolph Smith and Pearl King.
 But I have yet to track down who recorded them.
-Since he also composed the songs on his solo releases, I think it’s safe to say that Chuck Cornish, if not prolific, was a well-qualified songwriter, who adapted to the times, turning out some good groovers certainly worth remembering in the funky stack o’ tracks that emanated from the Home of the Groove at the start of the Seventies.
+Since he also composed the songs on his solo releases, I think it’s safe to say that Chuck Cornish, if not prolific, was a well-qualified songwriter, who adapted to the times, turning out some groovers certainly worth remembering in the funky stack o’ tracks that emanated from the Home of the Groove around the start of the Seventies.

 2 Comments: